PraveenUppar/Potato-plant-disease-classification-model-using-CNN/README.md

 #### Preprocessing:

-   - **Image Reading and Resizing:** We initiate the preprocessing phase by leveraging TensorFlow to read all images from the directory.
+   - **Image Reading and Resizing:** Initiate the preprocessing phase by leveraging TensorFlow to read all images from the directory.
 Each image undergoes resizing to a standardized dimension of 256x256 pixels.
-Furthermore, we organize the processed images into batches with a size of 32, thus forming a structured dataset ready for subsequent analysis.
+Furthermore, organize the processed images into batches with a size of 32, thus forming a structured dataset ready for subsequent analysis.

-   - **Dataset Splitting:** To facilitate comprehensive model evaluation, we partition the dataset into three distinct subsets: training, validation, and testing.
+   - **Dataset Splitting:** To facilitate comprehensive model evaluation, partition the dataset into three distinct subsets: training, validation, and testing.
 This segmentation ensures the robustness of our model's performance assessment by enabling separate training, validation, and testing phases, thus minimizing the risk of overfitting and enhancing generalization capabilities.

-   - **Data Pipeline Optimization:** In pursuit of efficient model training, we optimize the data pipeline using TensorFlow's built-in functionalities.
+   - **Data Pipeline Optimization:** In pursuit of efficient model training, optimize the data pipeline using TensorFlow's built-in functionalities.
 The `cache` function is strategically employed to circumvent the repetitive loading and reading of training images across epochs.
 Concurrently, the `prefetch` function enhances training speed by proactively preparing subsequent batches of training images.
 These optimizations collectively streamline the training process, resulting in significant time savings and improved computational efficiency.

 #### Model Building and Training:

-   - **Model Building:** We construct the model architecture using Keras, incorporating layers for resizing, rescaling, random flip, and random rotation to preprocess the input images.
+   - **Model Building:** Construct the model architecture using Keras, incorporating layers for resizing, rescaling, random flip, and random rotation to preprocess the input images.
 Additionally, a Convolutional Neural Network (CNN) architecture is implemented, comprising convolutional layers, pooling layers, and dense layers with adjustable filters/units and activation functions.

    - **Training:** During model training, we utilize the `Adam` optimizer, `sparse_categorical_crossentropy` loss function, and `Accuracy` metrics to optimize and evaluate the model's performance.
 The training process involves evaluating the model's performance on the validation dataset after each epoch, culminating in a final evaluation on the testing dataset.
 Upon completion of training, the model achieves an impressive accuracy of **95.8%**, signifying its capability to accurately classify potato disease images.